 It’s hard to be fifteen.

 At fifteen, there is experimenting and exploring as their small protected world continues to expand into uncharted territory.
-They will be surrounded by more opportunities for trying drugs, alcohol, sex, and there’s intense pressure to fit in from their peers through it all.
+They will be surrounded by more opportunities for trying drugs, alcohol, and sex, and there’s intense pressure to fit in from their peers through it all.

 Making smart choices becomes harder and harder to do.
 And sometimes this can lead them to be erratic, impulsive, and reckless, resulting in messy mistakes, harsh consequences, and tough lessons learned.